patrodyne/hisrc-hyperjaxb/ejb/samples/uniprot/doc/original/SetValueAndDefaultValue.md

     - `/xs:schema/xs:complexType[@name='statusType']//xs:attribute[@name='status']`
         - Remove attribute: default="known"

 > **Recommendations:** Avoid `generateIsSetMethod="true"` because it can produce attribute accessor(s) with _Simple Value_ return types and _Complex Type_ backing fields.
 This can lead to _Null Pointer Exceptions_ when auto-boxing a `null` backing field into its return type.
 This is a documented JAXB issue.
-Avoid using XML Schema _default value_ because they does not travel well across round trip tests.
+Avoid using XML Schema _default value_ because they do not travel well across round trip tests.

 # Set Value & Default Value